 Pursuant to LanzaTech's license agreement with the Shougang Joint Venture, the Shougang Joint Venture transfers required payments by wire transfer to LanzaTech, Inc., a wholly owned subsidiary of LanzaTech.
 As of the date of this prospectus, transfers of cash or other types of assets have been made between the Shougang Joint Venture and LanzaTech and its subsidiaries.
-The payments made between the Shougang Joint Venture and LanzaTech and its subsidiaries.
-The payments made between the Shougang Joint Venture and LanzaTech and payments from the Shougang Joint Venture to LanzaTech, Inc. to the Shougang Joint Venture for the sale of ethanol and payments from the Shougang Joint Venture to LanzaTech, Inc. for sales of microbes, media, consumables and equipment.
+The payments made between the Shougang Joint Venture and LanzaTech, Inc. have been in the ordinary course of business and have consisted of payments from LanzaTech, Inc. to the Shougang Joint Venture to LanzaTech, Inc. for sales of microbes, media, consumables and equipment.
 Payments from LanzaTech, Inc. to the Shougang Joint Venture were approximately \$1.1 million in 2022.
 No payments were made from LanzaTech, Inc. to the Shougang Joint Venture in 2021.
 Payments from the Shougang Joint Venture to LanzaTech, Inc. were approximately \$0.3 million in each of 2022 and 2021.
 LanzaTech has not in the past and does not intend in the future to distribute to its stockholders any amounts that it receives from the Shougang Joint Venture.
 For more information, see the audited financial statements of LanzaTech includes elsewhere in this prospectus.